Skip to content

 Create an AMI, and launch a new instance

-When you use EC2Config, EC2Launch, or EC2Lanuch v2 to reset a lost password, use its key pair to retrieve the administrator password.
-If you lost the key pair, then create an Amazon Machine Image (AMI) of your instance, and launch a new instance.
-Then, use the instance launch wizard to select a new key pair.
+When you use EC2Config, EC2Launch, or EC2Lanuch v2 to reset a lost password, use the key pair to retrieve the administrator password.
+If you lost the key pair, then create an Amazon Machine Image (AMI) of your instance.
+Launch the new instance, and then use the instance launch wizard to select a new key pair.

 Complete the following steps: